top of page

 INVOLVEMENT IN VIOLIN MAKING AND MUSEUM DIRECTION

 In 1960, Włodzimierz took up the position of curator at the Museum of Musical Instruments in Poznań, which he held until 1991.
 At his initiative, the Collegium Musicorum Posnaniensium ensemble was founded, aiming to perform music on historical instruments.
-During this time, he also learned the art of lutherie, which allowed him to explore both the practical and theoretical aspects of this art form.
+During this time, he also learned violin making, which allowed him to explore both the practical and theoretical aspects of this art form.
 In 1959, he joined the Association of Polish Artists Violin Makers, and in 1964, he became its president, fighting for the recognition of luthiers' creative rights.

 image24.tiff